4dn-dcic/4dn-cloud-infra/docs/deploy_new_account.rst

     source custom/aws_creds/test_creds.sh
     tibanna_cgap deploy_zebra --subnets <private_subnet> -r <application_security_group> -e <env_name>

-In the following steps, you don't have to redo the `source` of your credentials, but it's very critical that this be done so  you're not posting to the wrong account.
+In the following steps, you don't have to re-run the ``source`` command to get new of your credentials, *but* it's very critical that this be done so  you're not posting to the wrong account.
 As such, we show that step redundantly at each point.